marcsello/blog/posts/alarmclock-pt1/content.md

 ![](internals2.jpg "This is as far as the wires allow to take it apart.
 The screws holding the main pcb, as well as the big transistor is visible.")

-While looking at the main PCB, I noticed that there is an integrated circuit on it!
-I was curious about what that does.
-According to the mark on it, it's an _LM8560_.
+Looking at the main board, I noticed that there is an IC on it (actually there are more, but they're not that interesting)!
+I was curious what it does.
+According to the label on it, it's a _LM8560_.

 ![](internals3.jpg "Quite a blurry picture.
 You can see the LM8560 chip... the brain of the whole alarm clock.")